 How the AllPlay Learn strategies were developed

-The AllPlay Learn team from the Deakin Child Study Centre conducted a series of systematic reviews of the empirical literature.
+The AllPlay Learn team conducted a series of systematic reviews of the empirical literature.
 The team identified from the literature the strengths children and young people with different disabilities and developmental challenges may have, and the teaching or education-based strategies that have been evaluated and found to be effective.
 To be included, a strategy needed to have been evaluated by research conducted within a school, classroom or early childhood setting.
 We searched through over 15,000 journal articles about strengths and strategies for children and young people with ADHD, over 28,000 for Anxiety, over 20,000 for ASD, over 14,000 for Blind and Low Vision, over 8,000 for Cerebral Palsy, over 13,000 for Communication Disorders, over 12,000 for Deaf/deaf and Hard of Hearing, over 14,000 for Intellectual Disability, over 23,000 for Oppositional Defiant Disorder, over 3,000 for Physical Disabilities, and over 16,000 for Specific Learning Disabilities.
 In all, over 177,000 articles were screened to ensure a comprehensive range of evidence-based strategies were identified.

 We also provide other strategies that can be considered which may have been evaluated in other contexts (for example, the clinical or home setting), have been identified as a relevant factor (for example, a study that identified a specific teaching style as leading to higher levels of anxiety), or be considered best practice by experts in the field.
 Strategies that required training or access to specific programs or resources have not been included.
 This means the recommended strategies are simple to implement within a busy environment by teachers or educators.